aeneasr/morula/README.md

 Monorepos are Git repositories that contain multiple code bases, typically for subprojects of the project in the repo.
 Morula runs tasks for all those subprojects within a monorepo.
+Optionally only for the ones that contain changes.
+This makes running administrative tasks on code bases in monorepos easy, reliable, and fast.

 ## Repo structure